code4tots/ccl/README.md

 ==============

 A list of rules and goals that are consequences of my philosophy

+* Easy to 'do things'.

+    This is my number one reason for even working on this language.

+    I want

 * Eventually, I want to move to static typing.